-This definition of center is not to be confused with facilities that include "Center" in their name (e.g., The Ramsey Student Center) or units that provide ongoing administrative or support services (e.g., The Learning Disabilities Center).
+This definition of center is not to be confused with facilities that include "Center" in the their name (e.g., The Ramsey Student Center) or units that provide ongoing administrative or support services (e.g., The Learning Disabilities Center).

 This definition of institute is not to be confused with use of term "institute" in connection with adult and continuing education.
+An exception to this definition eoneerns usage in adult and continuing education.
 One of several formats used to group adult learners for non-credit instruction or instruction earning CEU's (continuing education units) is the institute.
-Institutes of this sort are typically conducted over a fixed period of time and address specialized areas of concern or practice, adding to the knowledge which participants already have on the subject.
+Institutes of this sort are typically conducted over a fixed period of time and address specialized areas of concern or practice, and adding to the knowledge which participants already have on the subject.
+An institute may be conducted in one day; may involve a series of meetings from one to several days' duration; or, if continuity is desired, may meet annually.
+Typically, the pattern of an institute includes a keynote address which delineates one or more problems to be addressed; use of small groups to address the problem(s); and summarizations of small group progress in one or more plenary sessions.
+(Source: Vice President for Service, approved by the University Council, June 8, 1995).

-3. Administration of Centers/Institutes
+4.3.
+Administration of Centers/Institutes

 a.
-Administrative Unit
+Administrative location Administrative Unit